mattansb/git-group-assigment/Group 2/README.md

 1. Peter Pan is a fictional character first appearing in J. M. Barrie's 1904 book: "Peter and Wendy"

-2. J. M. Barrie's name was Joni Mitchell Barrie (not the singer!)
+2. J. M. Barrie's name was James Matthew Barrie

-3. In stage plays, Peter Pan is traditionally played by a young boy.
+3. In stage plays, Peter Pan is traditionally played by a woman.

 4. Peter's biggest foe, is Captain Hook, who coincidentally has a hook for a hand!